I bet you didn't expect that. I recently explained that neither dementia nor mental confusion are symptoms of ALS.

 Now there are a number of reasons why you don't do that, the fixation.
 I was allowed to discuss this long and hard with my nursing service until in the end I pulled the patient joker.
 According to the motto, it's my body, I want the fixation.
 My health insurance, which I pay, pays your salary.
 Apart from the several thousand euros of my own contribution, which I pay directly, and the many thousands of euros of your boss's bill, which I even used to pay you twice.

-But one Monday (by the way, I publish my contributions +/- 3 months in order to exclude conclusions about who was on duty) I heard for the first time that the fixation attacks and destroys the tube of the PEG.
-Which is already visible in mine.
-I don't see that and it's a mystery to me why the adhesive of the bandage should only attack the tube when it's laid on the fly, ... but hey, am I the expert?
-Okay, my Bavarian A-levels with an advanced course in chemistry are impressive, but adhesives were not my main focus.
-Back then, I was more interested in topics like ecological waste recycling.
-I'd have to look up my old documents, some of the presentations are sadly more relevant today - 25 years later - than ever before.
+But one Monday (by the way, I publish my posts +/- 3 months in order to rule out any conclusions about who was on duty) I heard for the first time that the fixation was attacking and destroying the PEG tube.
+Which is already visible with mine.
+I can't see that and it's a mystery to me why the adhesive of the dressing should only attack the tube when it's laid on the fly ... but hey, am I the expert?
+Okay, my Bavarian A-levels in chemistry are impressive, but I didn't specialise in adhesives.
+Back then, I was more interested in topics like ecological waste utilisation.
+I'd have to look through my old documents, some of the presentations are sadly more relevant than ever today - 25 years later.

 I'm rambling deliciously again.
 Anyway, I let myself be persuaded to give it another try.